• Home

 2. Enduring Power of Attorney (EPA)

-An EPA is a vital legal document that allows you to formally appoint a trusted person (or people) to manage your financial and personal affairs if you ever lose the mental capacity to do so yourself.
+This is a vital legal document that allows you to formally appoint a trusted person (or people) to manage your financial and personal affairs if you ever lose the mental capacity to do so yourself.

 • Financial Affairs: Dealing with bank accounts, property, investments, and paying bills.